cuylerstuwe/ThumbWork/README.md

 - **Good** 👍
 - **Not Good** 👎

 *Other platforms also encourage some users to wax poetic on their soapbox, writing an entire essay about how they were wronged.
-It's almost as though they're sipping fine wine and asking you to smell the bouquet.*
+Or perhaps they're writing a long review on the nuance of how this HIT is different from others.
+It's almost as though they're sipping fine wine and asking you to smell the bouquet, and it probably belongs on Tumblr rather than on a review platform.*

+We're here to work.
+Tell me quickly whether I should do a HIT, or not.
+I have things to do.

 ThumbWork will allow **only 80 characters per review**, encouraging reviews that are quick to write and easy to skim.
 A positive side effect of their short length is that they will be very easy to embed in various locations.